Percepta-Core/dalinkstone-helm-charts/charts/daytona-region/README.md

 2. **Registry URL**: `<account_id>.dkr.ecr.<region>.amazonaws.com` (no scheme, no path)
 3. **Role ARN**: the ARN of the role from step 1

-There is **no** password field — credentials are resolved server-side per pull via the AssumeRole flow above.
+There is **no** password field.
+Credentials are resolved server-side per pull via the AssumeRole flow above.
 Pasting an `aws ecr get-login-password` output anywhere is not the right shape and won't help.

 ### Step 3 — Reference the image in the snapshot